Veikkosuhonen/Audiziler/dokumentaatio/Instructions.md

 The app creates files in its parent directory.
 It is a good idea to have it in its own directory.

 The app saves the settings to a text file defined by the config file.
 Default would be `settings.txt`.
-This file can be edited, for example the min and max values of settings could be changed.
-Lines starting with `#` are ignored.
+~~This file can be edited, for example the min and max values of settings could be changed.
+Lines starting with `#` are ignored.~~ Editing the settings file is not yet supported, but nothing stops you from changing some values.
+Dont touch the names tho.
+Delete the settings file if things go wrong.

 The audio file filepaths are saved to a text file defined by the config file.